-On my way home from work, I stopped in at the grocery store for a family sized can of Beefaroni and a container of Planters Peanuts, that I opened on the way to the car and devoured while clenching my butt cheeks together.
+On my way home from work, I stopped in at the grocery store for a family sized can of Beefaroni and a bunch of banana’s, that I began to devour the second I got into my car, while clenching my butt cheeks together.

 But still, it took years of fad dieting and failure, before I discovered that weight loss/maintaining a healthy weight did not have to include suffering and/or the elimination of food groups.

 Eventually, I discovered simple calorie counting and for me, it’s made all the difference.
 Setting a reasonable and HEALTHY, per day caloric intake….along with exercise….has been key in helping me to maintain a healthy weight.
 It’s also significantly improved my overall energy level.